dgraph-io/ristretto/README.md

 ## Status

-Ristretto is usable but still under active development.
-We expect it to be production ready in the near future.
+Ristretto is production ready.
+See [Projects using Ristretto](#projects-using-ristretto).

 ## Table of Contents